enkidevs/curriculum/javascript/core/flow-control/loops-part-2.md

 ### `for...of`

-`for..of` loops are used for looping through iterable objects such as arrays:
+The `for..of` loops are used for looping through iterable objects such as arrays:

 ```javascript
 let arr = [10, 20, 30];